 Want to find out more about this industry?

 Students in community services benefit from sharing information about organisations, initiatives and leading expertise in our Community Services Facebook page.

 Have you got what it takes to be successful in this career?
 Our Core Skills guide lists the skills and attributes necessary to study and work in this field.

 This qualification is directly aligned with priority industry areas where the jobs are today, and into the future.
 As part of the state government Lower fees, local skills initiative, from 1 January 2020 through to 31 December 2021 you'll only pay half the course fees, capped at $1,200; or $400 (plus resource fee) if you're aged 15—24 or eligible for a concession.
 Find out more.

 |OLNA or NAPLAN 9 Band 8||C Grades in Year 10 English and Maths or equivalent||Certificate I or Certificate II|

-Student must be over 18 years of age.
-Industry generally does not provide work placements for students under 18, therefore they are unable to complete the qualification.
+Student must be over 18 years of age as the industry generally does not provide work placements for students under 18, making younger people unable to complete the qualification.

 Attendance in class